Explore Paris with ArcGIS Online

 The earth is a big place.
 Next, you'll mark some locations so you can more easily find them again.

-In the Contents pane, a new layer is added named Map Notes.
+In the Layers pane, a layer named Sketch layer is added.

 - In the search bar, type Paris and press Enter.